|

 to a Version Handler package using the format

-is the name of the manifest defined in the .unitypackage
+is the name of the manifest defined in the .unitypackage.
+For

 in the Version Handler Usage section.When using the Assets > External Dependency Manager >